leon4rd/test/README.md

-## Which is the fastest growing city in the world?
-Dublin'
+## Why did the barber win the race?
+He took a short cut.